Auriga Successfully Implements eHealth Projects

 • Remote health monitoring (monitoring of diseases outside the healthcare institution, remote ECG monitoring, medication intake control, patient activity monitoring)

-• Telemedicine (telediagnostics, remote consultations, remote training/simulation, medical information transfer (case records, radiographs, CT scans, sonograms, etc.))
+• Telemedicine (remote diagnostics, consultations, training/simulation, medical data transfer (case records, radiographs, CT scans, sonograms, etc.))

 • Key IT services (electronic health records, medical information exchange, portals for patients, cloud infrastructure)